nattallie/GameOfLife/README.md

  0 -- the cell is empty

  ### More information
- For more information visit here: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life
+ Visit this page for more information: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life